-You may have gotten a glimpse of the culture and practices of a place in a book or video, but that’s not where you’ll discover and appreciate its beauty and charm.
+You may have read a book or seen a movie that gave you a sense of a place, but we promise you, that barely scratches the surface of its beauty and charm.
 As The Hobbit’s famous wizard said, you must get out and see it for yourself.

 The challenge and change of scenery will feed and nurture your soul.
 Try it just once and we’re sure you’ll agree.

-If you have ever had an inkling to see somewhere new, then why not run the idea by your whole family.
-It probably won’t take much convincing for everyone to start suggesting ideas for where to go for an unforgettable family vacation.
+Run the idea by your travel mates.
+It probably won’t take much convincing for everyone to start suggesting ideas for where to go for your next unforgettable vacation.

-To give you a place to start, here are six best places to visit that are not your usual suspects.
+To give you a place to start, here are six places to visit from around the globe that are not your usual suspects.
 Our suggestions are a bit off the beaten track, which can work to your favor with fewer crowds and lower prices.

-ⓘ TIP: We’ve included the estimated cost per person per day so you can get a sense of how much it costs to travel to each place.
-For comparison, the average daily cost for an Orlando vacation is $240.
+We’ve included the estimated cost per person per day so you can get a sense of how much it costs to travel to each place.
+For comparison, the average daily cost for an Orlando vacation is $240 per day.

 1. Europe: Slovakia

 Average per day: $76

 When it comes to travel destinations in Central Europe, people usually search for famous countries like Hungary, Poland, Austria, or the Czech Republic.
-More often than not, they completely overlook Slovakia, the country situated in the middle.
+More often than not, they completely overlook Slovakia, the country that they surround.